 Society of Health-System Pharmacists.

-Number of Positions: Eight residents are accepted into the program.
+Number of Positions: Up to ten residents are accepted into the program.
 The program participates in the ASHP Residency Matching Program; therefore, applicants should be enrolled in the matching program to be considered for the residency.
 Applications for the matching program may be downloaded from www.natmatch.com/ashprmp.
 The deadline for match registration is usually in mid-January.

-Training Site: The University of Toledo Medical Center and College of Pharmacy & Pharmaceutical Sciences
+Training Site: The University of Toledo Medical Center, University of Toledo Outpatient Pharmacies, and College of Pharmacy & Pharmaceutical Sciences

 Model Types: Teaching, Tertiary Care